tampasto/time_tag_birthday_prompt/README.md

 ```

 If you do not wish to have time tag prompts or birthday notifications,
-you may leave either of the two JSON keys `null`.
-Please note that both
+you may leave either (or both) of the two JSON keys `null`.
+Please note
-keys must always be present in the file in order for it to be valid.
+that both keys must always be defined as arrays or nulls in order for
+the file to be valid.

 ```json
 {